-2.4.3.1 Feature Tracking Approaches: Tracking features through various remote solar and in-situ measurements surely qualifies as an empirical model, yet it can, in principle, be a powerful way of inferring some subset of CME properties as it passes through the observing window.
+2.4.3.1 Feature Tracking Approaches: Tracking features through various remote solar and in-situ measurements, although simple, can, in principle, be a powerful way to infer a variety of properties of a CME as it passes through the observing window.
 DeForest et al. (2013) outlined a comprehensive analysis of the December 12, 2008 CME from its origin in the low corona through its interception with near-Earth spacecraft.
 While the study identified the origin of various features of the ICME, from a predictive standpoint, it also illustrated the unique capabilities of heliographic imagers to provide real-time global information on the structure as it propagates from the Sun to 1 AU.
 With a goal of providing 24-hour predictions, these observations can provide either direct information that can be incorporated into a prediction of plasma conditions that will occur at 1 AU, or, as constraints to global MHD models, which themselves may contain the important magnetic field information.
 At the least, such observations can provide key timing information for both the CME-driven shock, the following sheath region, and the flux rope/ejecta itself.

-2.4.3.2 Transit Time Approaches: Several techniques have been developed to compute the arrival time of interplanetary (IP) shocks, which, while not providing information on B_z directly, alerts the prediction algorithm that sheath region and possibly a subsequent magnetic cloud will be encountered.
-The Shock Time Of Arrival (STOA) model (Dryer & Smart, 1984), for example, rely on the time, location, drift speed, and duration of radio burst measurements.
+2.4.3.2 Transit Time Approaches: A number of techniques have been developed to compute the arrival time of interplanetary (IP) shocks, which, while not providing information on B_z directly, alerts the prediction algorithm that sheath region and possibly a subsequent MC will be encountered.
+The Shock Time Of Arrival (STOA) model (Dryer & Smart, 1984), for example, relies on the time, location, drift speed, and duration of radio burst measurements.
 Kadinsky-Cade et al. (1998) used IMP-8 and Wind data to evaluate this model during the interval 1991-1997 and found that the average deviation between the predicted and actual arrival of the shock was ± 36 hours.
 Riley & McComas (2009) developed a set of fluid conservations to infer near-Sun properties of CMEs from their in-situ measurements.
 The technique was validated using numerical model results and a case study (November 22, 2001 CME) and can be used to estimate the transit time for ICMEs.
 Other approaches relying on white-light observations and effective acceleration profiles (Gopalswamy et al., 2001) and low-frequency radio measurements (Reiner et al., 2007) have also been proposed.
 Gopalswamy et al. (2005) estimated typical errors of ~ 10.7 hours in the predicted arrival time of the shock.

 Vandegriff et al. (2005) described a technique for predicting the arrival time of interplanetary shocks at Earth, not based on the forward propagation of signatures discerned near the Sun but based on energetic particle signatures observed at 1 AU prior to the shock's arrival.
-They found that the predicted arrival time of the shock was accurate to within 8.9 hours 24 hours in advance and 4.6 hours when the shock was 12 h from the spacecraft.
-Although these uncertainties are not obviously better than NOAA/SWPI's estimates of ± 6 h based on a prediction made several days in advance, they offer a unique extra piece of information - that the event has generated a shock that will intercept Earth.
-Cone-model-based predictions do not necessarily have the ability to predict whether the shock will necessarily impact the Earth, or whether it will be a glancing collision.
+They found that the predicted arrival time of the shock was accurate to within 8.9 hours 24 hours in advance and 4.6 hours when the shock was 12 hours from the spacecraft.
+Although these uncertainties are not obviously better than NOAA's Space Weather Prediction Center (SWPC) estimate of ± 6 hours based on a prediction made several days in advance, they offer a unique extra piece of information - that the event has generated a shock that will intercept Earth, a result that cone-model-based predictions sometimes miss.
 Moreover, in principle, analysis of the energetic particle signatures can provide insight into the strength of the following shock, which in turn, provides albeit indirect information about the properties of the driver ejecta.